json420/dbase32/doc/dbase32.rst

 the above because it does everything internally with no back-and-forth between Python and C.

-Lastly, use :func:`log_id()` to generate so called "monotonic" random IDs which will sort according to their Unix timestamp with a one second granularity.
+Lastly, use :func:`log_id()` to generate random IDs which will sort according to their Unix timestamp with a one second granularity.

 Similar to :func:`random_id()`, :func:`log_id()` returns a 120-bit (15-byte) ID,
 which will be 24 characters in length when Dbase32 encoded.
 The difference is